pierrechristian/indonesia-import-export/README.md

 ## Results

 ### Best models
-We performed a grid search over SARIMA order parameters and found that the best models to describe the time series are:
+We performed a search over SARIMA order parameters and found that the best models to describe the time series are:

 -) Export values: SARIMA(0,1,1)(2,0,0)[12]
 -) Export weights: SARIMA(0,1,0)(2,0,0)[12]